 Words to Look for in Cabinet and Furniture Paint

-Paint has come a long way in even the last ten years, as manufacturers are coming up with new blends and formulas that are easy to apply and give the best finishes.
+Paint has come a long way in the last ten years!
+Manufacturers are coming up with new blends and formulas that are easy to apply and give the best finishes.
 For example, interior wall paint used to be primarily latex, however now most are an acrylic-latex blend.
-Most oil-based paint isn’t even available to the general public anymore, but instead they’ve created paints that have the benefits of oil-based in water-based finishes. (“Alkyd” was always an oil-based type of paint, but now these modified alkyds are water based.)
-With all of that being said – it’s very difficult to find a paint that isn’t a blend of something.
+Oil-based paint has become almost obsolete because they’ve created paints that have the benefits of oil-based in water-based finishes. (“Alkyd” was always an oil-based type of paint, but now these modified alkyds are water based.)
+With all of that being said – most paints are a blend of something.
 Instead, look for key words when selecting paint for cabinets or furniture, and avoid others!

 Words to look for when painting cabinets, furniture, and trim: